 The Covid pandemic has also had a significant impact on cancer care and the third sector, which has further increase demand for services, at a time when most charities are already reduced in size and scope.
 Organisations such as TCC therefore need to evaluate their core activity, including how the needs of people who use and/or support their services are met, in order to provide an effective, efficient, sustainable service and, where possible, avoid unnecessary duplication.

-Aim: The aim of this study is to explore relevant stakeholders’ perceptions of the focus, role(s), activities and impact of TCC and will seek to identify its unique place within cancer care in Wales and help develop priorities for future service developments for the next 3-5 years.
+The aim of this study was to explore key stakeholders’ perceptions of the focus, impact and efficacy of existing TCC services and to identify its unique place within cancer care in Wales.

 The research was subsequently undertaken using a mixed methods, sequential approach, which incorporated several related stages and included the following phases: A literature scoping exercise, which included a review of relevant published and unpublished literature relating to cancer care in the NHS and the third sector; Stakeholder analysis and horizon scanning activity, which incorporated identification and engagement with key cancer care stakeholders in Wales (e.g. service users, healthcare professionals and supporters of TCC) to explore areas of existing TCC activity and priorities for future service provision; An all-Wales survey, which was developed following the scoping exercise, administered online and was designed to explore stakeholder perceptions of TCC’s activity and future service priorities; Semi-structured interviews with a small number of pertinent Welsh cancer care stakeholders to further explore perceptions of existing and future, related TCC services; And an evaluation of the approach and methods used to conduct the research, to establish if they were appropriate for this and/or future, related evaluations.